xvdp/pybinpack/README.md

     ```
     $ git clone https://gitlab.com/xkunglu/pybinpack --recursive
     ```
-Will install numpy and jupyter and download pybind11 if not found
+Required packages: numpy, jupyter, matplotlib and pybind.
+None of them have to be installed, this project will install and or build as required.

 2. build
     ```
     $ cd pybinpack
-    $ ./install.sh # this will run python setup.py install and run quick test
+    $ ./install.sh # this will run python setup.py install and run quick test.
+Since I only tested on a few setups, python 3.5-3.7 Ubuntu 16 and 18 on virgin conda envionments, build could fail.
     ```
  3. example
     ```